 The Group is enthusiastic about measures for protecting the global environment, as I could see in the section about reducing the environmental burden of logistics operations in the first special feature of the report (Japanese version only).

-Among its environmental targets for the medium term (fiscal 2016 to 2018), the Group has set a goal of reducing CO2 emissions from the baseline year of fiscal 2009 by targeting the energy consumed by all worksites and vehicles owned in Japan.
+Among its environmental targets for the medium term (FY2017 to 2019), the Group has set a goal of reducing CO2 emissions from the baseline year of FY2010 by targeting the energy consumed by all worksites and vehicles owned in Japan.

-Although the electricity emissions were fixed in fiscal 2009, CO2 emissions rose 1.3% in fiscal 2016.
-Therefore, I hope operations will be reviewed, so that the goal might be achieved in fiscal 2017.
+Although the electricity emissions were fixed in FY2010, CO2 emissions rose 1.3% in FY2017.
+Therefore, I hope operations will be reviewed, so that the goal might be achieved in FY2018.

 Response to Third-party Opinion